-This course is delivered in a computer lab, and uses a variety of teaching/learning methods that may include discussion, personal reflection, experiential exercises, student presentations, role-plays, group activities and especially case studies.
+This course uses a variety of teaching/learning methods including discussion, personal reflection, experiential exercises, student presentations, role-plays, group activities and especially case studies.
 Our faculty aims to create a learning environment where the learner is actively engaged in inquiry, critical thinking and problem solving.
 The classroom provides you with a place where you can learn with and from others in a cooperative and collaborative manner.

-You are expected to take a very active part in class discussions and lab tutorials, and take responsibility for your own learning.
+You are expected to take a very active part in class discussions and take responsibility for your own learning.
 Be a positive and co-operative team member.
 Columbia College uses a facilitation model of instruction where the facilitator's role is to facilitate your learning.
 The expectation is that you will come to class prepared with pre-class homework completed.
 Your facilitator will engage you in activities that are based on your completed homework and readings.
 Your enthusiastic and positive approach in the classroom will create an atmosphere that will help every student develop the knowledge, skills and attitudes that are needed for success.